hyperstack-org/hyperstack/docs/dsl/hyper-router.md

 ### Links

-Links are available to Routers, classes that inherit from `Hyperstack::Router::Component`, or by including `Hyperstack::Router::Mixin`.
+Links are available to Routers, classes that inherit from `Hyperloop::Router::Component`, or by including `Hyperloop::Router::Mixin`.

 The `Link` method takes a url path, and these options:
 + `search: String` adds the specified string to the search query